MONICA-PALLA/my-bookstack-wiki/docs/index.md

 - `docker ps -a`
   Show all containers (running & stopped).

-- `docker run -it ubuntu bash`
+- `docker run -it image_name`
-  Run an Ubuntu container interactively.
+  Spin up a container.

 ## 🔹 Working with Images

+- `docker image build -t image_name .`
+  This command builds the docker image and it should run in the directory in which the Dockerfile is present

 - `docker images`
   List all Docker images on the system.

+- `docker images`

 - `docker pull nginx`
   Download the latest `nginx` image from Docker Hub.